Accelerating Network Growth and More

 Phase II of the CCAP migration path includes the launch of the Performance Routing Engine 5 (PRE-5) and the 3G Shared Port Adapter (3G SPA).Cisco Prisma D-PON Optical Network Terminal

 Learn about this FTTH option for DOCSIS-based service providers, compatible with the RF over Glass (RFoG) standard.

 Cisco continues to identify industry trends and provide thought leadership on a wide variety of architectural and technological topics relevant to Service Providers.
-Below are several white papers, publications and other resources to assist you:
+Below are several case studies, white papers, publications and other resources to assist you:

 This white paper that takes a look at an optical RF transmitter that allows for the integration of HFC optics into next-generation CMTS platforms facilitating all-IP transmission.
 The report was presented at the NCTA Cable Show in March 2012.Engineering Stable and Robust Full Spectrum Multi-Wavelength HFC Networks

 This paper between Cisco and Arris covers the need for a common wavelength plan for full spectrum optical transport.
 It was presented at the SCTE Cable-Tec Expo, November 2011.FTTH Evolution of HFC Plants